nikothomas/ctdfjorder/README.md

 # CTDFjorder

-CTDFjorder is a Python package for processing and analyzing CTD (Conductivity, Temperature, Depth) data.
+ctdfjorder is a Python package for processing and analyzing CTD (Conductivity, Temperature, Depth) data.
 Documentation: [Read the docs](https://nikothomas.github.io/docs/CTDFjorder.html)

 ## Features

 - Read RSK (.rsk) and Castaway (.csv) files and extract CTD data
 - Process CTD data, including removing non-positive samples and cleaning data
-- Calculate derived quantities such as absolute salinity, density, and overturns
+- Calculate derived quantities such as absolute salinity, density, and potential density
 - Determine mixed layer depth (MLD) using different methods
 - Generate plots for visualizing CTD profiles and derived quantities
 - Command-line interface (CLI) for easy processing and merging of RSK files

 ## Installation
-It's recommended that you create a new environment just for CTDFjorder.
+It's recommended that you create a new environment just for ctdfjorder.
 This can be done in conda with the following command.
 ```shell
 conda create --name ctdfjorder -c conda-forge python=3.11
 conda activate ctdfjorder
 ```
-To install CTDFjorder you can use pip:
+To install ctdfjorder you can use pip:
 ```shell
 pip install ctdfjorder
 ```